conduktor/conduktor-docs/docs/gateway/how-to/00-Migration guide to 3.x.md

 ---
-sidebar_position: 2
+sidebar_position: 1
-title: Migration guide to 3.x
+title: Migration Guide to 3.x
 description: Migrating from a deployed 2.x to a 3.x version of Gateway
 ---
 # Migration guide to 3.x